 In each Artery shows Kanaka says he want to collaborate with local artists to create some epic and memorable event.
 This time we had the pleasure to see E.T and MAZO performing for the first time in front of a quite people at mamba

 “Artery is already a remarkably diverse community.
-It cuts across occupation, ethnicity, income levels – just like culture is supposed to.
-One reason people go to an Artery is to experience something outside their cultural bubble, to meet new people at a human scale.
+It cuts across occupation, ethnicity, income levels – just like the culture is supposed to.
+One reason people go to an Artery is to experience something outside their cultural bubble, to meet new people on a human scale.
 Watching a group of strangers connect in a shared space around an intimate experience is amazing.
 The most common feedback we get from attendees is “you had to be there” and we’re proud to build a platform for this kind of community.” – Artery